bptlab/mantichor-tezos/README.md

 After stopping, execute `reset.sh` to reset the state of the tezos node.

 The tezos node is a single sandbox node for now, not connected to either the tezos `alphanet` nor the `mainnet`.

+---
+For more in-depth information, e.g. on how to change the adapter to use a full alphanet, see [this](DOCUMENTATION.md).